jonapoul/nasa-android/README.md

 The APK will be dumped in `app/build/outputs/apk/release`, relative to the project root.

 ## API Key
 Open https://api.nasa.gov/ in a web browser and register for an API key.
-Once you've got one, place it in a `local-api.properties` file in the root of the project directory like:
+Once you've got one, place it in a `local.properties` file in the root of the project directory like:

 ```properties
 # not a real key...